isomerpages/nparks-gardencityfund/_our-programmes/Conserving our Corals/Plant A Coral Initiative.md

 </li>
 <li>
 <p>Join an exclusive mailing list that will include invitation to talks,
-events and updates on 100k corals initiative.</p>
+events and updates on 10k CoraIs Initiative.</p>
 </li>
 </ul>
-<p>With a minimum donation of $2,000,donors will be able to sponsor 10 coral
+<p>With a minimum donation of $2,000, donors will be able to receive the
-nubbins and receive the following benefits:</p>
+following benefits:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>A personalised e-certificate of recognition.</p>